AllanWang/McGill-Public/Comp-520/notes.md

   * Each thread group has shared memory
     * Requires synchronization
     * Cannot be accessed by other groups
+* Coalescing - based on transaction size, we can minimize the number of accesses by retrieving a larger contiguous block of values

 ## Final Exam